 2025—Susan Philipsz at the Kröller-Müller Museum

-We are honored to share that the speaker for our 2025 Holt/Smithson Foundation Annual Lecture is Susan Philipsz, an artist whose work profoundly resonates with the legacy of Nancy Holt.
-This year's lecture takes place at Kröller-Müller Museum, The Netherlands on Saturday October 11, 2025 at 12:30 pm, and has been programmed in partnership with Land Art Lives.
+Our 2025 Holt/Smithson Foundation Annual Lecture speaker was Susan Philipsz, an artist whose work profoundly resonates with the legacy of Nancy Holt.
+The event took place at Kröller-Müller Museum, The Netherlands on Saturday October 11, 2025 at 12:30 pm, and was programmed in partnership with Land Art Lives.
+A recoding of the talk will be uploaded later this month.

 Scottish artist Susan Philipsz calls herself a sound architect.
 In 2010, she won the Turner Prize, the first time a sound artist had been nominated and won the prize.
 She creates space, feeling, and memories with sound in public places such as bridges, stations, parks, or supermarkets.
 Philipsz describes: “My work deals with the spatial properties of sound and with the relationships between sound and architecture.
 I am particularly interested in the emotive and psychological properties of sound and how it can be used as a device to alter individual consciousness.
 I have used sound as a medium in public spaces to trigger an awareness in the listener, to temporarily alter their perception of themselves in a particular place and time.”